yabrown/MPDV-Testing/README.md

 Note: This attack simulation can be time-consuming, depending on the number of nodes configured.
 The attack duration scales with the number of pairwise combinations of nodes, with each attack taking approximately 5–7 minutes.

+Debugging:
+-Make sure results/statefile.json has mid_test set to false if you want to start from the beginning.
+If you want to start from the middle, make sure node_a and node_b are set correctly.